amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Design-and-Definition/3-Amigos-&-Readying-Backlog-Items/Design-Session-Guidelines.md

 !!!
 Tip

     Given we are a department that works remotely when setting up an in-person design session, consider the viability of addressing multiple problems.
 But be considerate of WIP and make sure that you can work on the outputs produced.
-A further consideration is whether the design session can align with existing collaboration oportunities, e.g. before or after a team day or other in-person event that participants are already likely to be attending in person.
+A further consideration is whether the design session can align with existing collaboration opportunities, e.g. before or after a team day or other in-person event that participants are already likely to be attending in person.